hapax/hapax.github.io/assets/chuzenji.md

 the hill at Kegon falls in the east, and running like a droplet back into the lake as the road crawls westward.
-Little Forest Inn is near this westward fall, cushioned between an enormous shed and an empty weedlot, a little forest in poetic apposition by the guesthouse.
+Little Forest Inn is near this westward fall, cushioned between an enormous shed and an empty weedlot, a little forest poetically apposed by the guesthouse.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake9.png" />